🚗 Autonomous Driving¶

 -

-NoRD demonstrates that autonomous driving VLAs require neither large-scale reasoning annotations nor massive datasets.
-By identifying the root cause of GRPO failure on weak SFT policies as difficulty bias — wherein learning signals from high-variance rollout groups are suppressed — it replaces standard GRPO with Dr. GRPO for RL post-training.
-Using less than 60% of the data, no reasoning annotations, and 3× fewer tokens, NoRD achieves competitive performance against reasoning-based VLAs on NAVSIM (85.6 PDMS) and WaymoE2E (7.709 RFS).
+NoRD demonstrates that autonomous driving VLAs do not require large-scale reasoning annotations or massive datasets.
+By identifying that the root cause of GRPO's failure on weak SFT policies is difficulty bias (where learning signals from high-variance rollout groups are suppressed), the authors adopt Dr. GRPO instead of standard GRPO for RL post-training.
+With <60% of data, no reasoning annotations, and 3× fewer tokens, it achieves performance competitive with reasoning-based VLAs on NAVSIM (85.6 PDMS) and WaymoE2E (7.709 RFS).

 - OccAny: Generalized Unconstrained Urban 3D Occupancy